janisrael/airepublic/README.md

 ## Overview

-AI Republic Dashboard is a professional-grade platform for managing AI models, training pipelines, and deployment workflows.
-Built with modern architecture principles, it supports both local and cloud-based AI models with enterprise-grade performance and scalability.
+AI Republic Dashboard is a platform for managing AI models, training pipelines, and deployment workflows.
+Built with modern architecture principles, it supports both local and cloud-based AI models with performance and scalability.

 The platform enables users to manage multiple AI models, create and train custom models using LoRA fine-tuning, organize datasets, and deploy AI agents (Minions) with specialized capabilities (Spirits) for various tasks.